calmzone/mlops4ind/README.md

       *      Runtime -> Restart session
       *      do not run any !pip installs after this to be able to trainer.train()
-  2. Optional: Summarize the text of your own choice
-     hint: use an appropriate head for model of your choice.
+  2. Optional: Summarize the text of your own choice (hint: use an appropriate head for model of your choice)
   3. Optional: What's the **overall** sentiment of your text?

 ### Day 2, afternoon